Sherif-MoOo/AdaptiveAUTOSAR-Cpp17/README.md

 This is a modular and scalable open-source Adaptive AUTOSAR demo using C++17.
 The project utilizes CMake for build configuration, facilitating easy integration, testing, and future expansions.

+### Key Features

+- **Modular Architecture**: Easily add or remove components as needed.
+- **Scalable Design**: Suitable for small-scale applications and large automotive systems.
+- **Comprehensive Testing**: Includes tests to ensure reliability and correctness.
+- **Cross-Platform Support**: Build and run on both Linux and QNX platforms with various architectures.

 ## Repository Structure

 ```